19 Awesome Woodworking Projects for Kids to Build

 12. Homemade Catapult (Intermediate Level)

-One step up from the simple desktop catapult featured earlier on this list, this STEM-friendly catapult design is great for kids in the 7- to 10-year-old range.
-It’s deceptively simple to build and can make for great fun launching for distance in the backyard.
+Like the simple desktop catapult featured earlier on this list, this STEM-friendly catapult design is great for kids in the 7- to 10-year-old range.
+It’s deceptively simple to build and results in great times launching objects in the backyard.
 Plus, it requires minimal tools and time, making it a great single-day project with just a trip to the crafts store.

 13. Balsa Wood Wind Chimes